akillmer/cloudmail/README.md

 - `MAIL_TO`: where the messages will be relayed to, e.g. your primary inbox

 ## Posting to the function
-For my Vue.js app I `POST` to the endpoint that Google will provide for your Cloud Function.
+For my Vue.js app I `POST` to the endpoint that Google provides for the Cloud Function.
 The request's body results in a JSON string like this:

 ```json
 {